 Some online multiplayer games offer dedicated server software so the players can host games on their own home servers.
 This enables you to play multiplayer games with improved performance and stability.
 Not to mention you will have the opportunity to customize your gameplay however you want.

 Install a VPN on your home server.
 This can be compatible with most other home server applications, however may require extra configurations to function properly.
-But, if you’re up for it, it will add extra features and security to your home server.
-By rerouting your server's traffic through a VPN server, you'll be able to secure it from snoopers.
+But, if you’re up for it, it will add extra features and security to your server.
+By rerouting your internet connection through a VPN server, you'll be able to secure it from snoopers.

 Additionally, you can opt for a dedicated IP.
 Services like NordVPN offer this feature.
 With it, you can have a secure dedicated IP address and whitelist it.
 This way, only those with a specific IP will be able to connect to the server.